Advantages and Disadvantages of a Company Voluntary Arrangement

 Even if creditors are repaid in full via the CVA, the process will still harm the company’s credit rating and make it more difficult to obtain credit from suppliers and lenders.
 That said, if your CVA repayments are made on time and in full every month, it will certainly reflect favourably on your business and show that you are willing and able to repay your debts.
 Several alternative finance options could still be available to you during and after a CVA, such as invoice finance, which we can help you explore.

 Secured creditors are not bound by a CVA

-Another potential disadvantage of a company voluntary arrangement is the fact that secured creditors, such as banks and other asset-based lenders, are not bound by the terms of the agreement.
+Another potential disadvantage of a company voluntary arrangement is that secured creditors, such as banks and other asset-based lenders, are not bound by the terms of the agreement.
 In theory, that means they could still take legal action against your business for the recovery of debts even after the CVA is in place.

 Failing to stick to the arrangement will cause serious problems

 CVA repayments need to be made on time and in full every month for up to five years.
 That requires a real commitment from the company directors to turn the business around.
 If there are isolated cases when the payment is late by a day or two, that shouldn’t cause a problem.
 However, if you find yourself in a position where you cannot make a payment, then you should contact your CVA supervisor immediately.
 A failure to stick to the arrangements could lead to the cancellation of the CVA and the company may be closed.

 Find out whether a CVA could be a suitable option for you